spinnaker/kayenta/docs/configuring-kayenta.md

 # Configuring Kayenta

-The best way to configure Kayenta if your not using [Halyard](https://github.com/spinnaker/halyard) is to copy [kayenta.yml](../kayenta-web/config/kayenta.yml) and edit it.
+The best way to configure Kayenta if you are not using [Halyard](https://github.com/spinnaker/halyard) is to copy [kayenta.yml](../kayenta-web/config/kayenta.yml) and edit it.

-Please note that you need a minimum of the following.
+Please note that you need the following:

 ## At least one Configured Object Store

-Kayenta uses the object store to save its results, so this is Kayenta's data store more or less.
+Kayenta uses the object store to save its results, so this is essentially Kayenta's data store.

 ## At least one Configured Metrics Store